frioux/leatherman/internal/tool/chat/automoji/auto-emote.md

-Run comments to discord and reacts to all messages with vaguely related emoji.
+Reacts to discord messages with vaguely related emoji.

 The following env vars should be set: